bencheee/woofdotcom/README.md

 - [Flask](https://flask.palletsprojects.com/en/2.0.x/) is a micro web framework written in Python which was used to create this app.

+- [Pypi](https://pypi.org/) was used to find and download Python packages.

 - [Heroku](https://www.heroku.com/) is a cloud platform which was used to deploy the project.

 - [Google Fonts](https://fonts.google.com/) were used to import 'Frederick the Great' and 'Libre Franklin' fonts which were used throughout the site.

+- [Amazon Web Services](https://aws.amazon.com/) was used to store images uploaded via forms on the website.

 - [Slick](https://kenwheeler.github.io/slick/) is jQuery plugin which was used to create carousel effect.

+- [CSS Animate](https://animate.style/) was used to create animated effects.

 - [Gitpod](https://www.gitpod.io/) was used to write all the HTML, CSS, JavaScript and Python code for the site.